Nexmo/station/app/views/contribute/guides/markdown-guide.md

 ## Dynamic content

-You can use sytax such as:
+You can use syntax such as:

 ````
 Welcome to [~dynamic_content_example~]